 The site is now closed to the public, and the entire area is fenced off.
 In 2012–2013, the original wood bridge accessing Chiefs Island was severely damaged by erosion and removed.
 In 2013, approximately 24 acres (9.7 ha) including Gregory Point and Chiefs Island were signed over to the Confederated Tribes of the Coos, Lower Umpqua, and Siuslaw.
+Gregory Point is now a research reserve with 57 acres (23 ha) of subtidal and 3.5 acres (1.4 ha) of intertidal area.
 Read more here and here.
 Explore more of Chiefs Island and Cape Arago here: